HenrySaya/alx-higher_level_programming/0x03-python-data_structures/README.md

 This is a function that replaces an element of a list at a specific position like in single linked lists in C If idx is negative the function does not do any modification but return the original list and if the index is ot of range it does the same

+## 3-print_reversed_list_integer.py
+This is a function that prints all integers of a list in reverse order and format is one integer per line and no casting into integers plus I used the str.format()